4levity/mobile-sensors/README.md

 ### Instructions ###

-This project has several components.
-Each folder has its own README file explaining how to build and use that component.
+Each component folder has its own README file explaining how to build and use that component.
 You need a Windows, Mac or Linux computer with Arduino software and JDK 1.7 to build the Arduino and Java components.
 You need a Mac with Xcode installed to build the iOS component.

 Details on how to connect the Arduino serial port to an iPhone are in the "arduino-mobile-data-logger" folder.

 ### Component Descriptions ###

-This project has four components:
+There are four components:

 * arduino-mobile-data-logger - Arduino project to get sensor data and send over the serial port to the iPhone